 Enjoy this evening far away from civilisation without phone reception and sitting around a table chatting to strangers.
 You’ve earned it.

-If you haven’t planned out today’s hike yet, ask the owners of Chamanna Cluozza for their recommendations.
-You have several further options of different difficulty levels to explore the National Park.
+If you haven't planned today's hike yet, ask the owners of Chamanna Cluozza for their recommendations.
+There are numerous other hikes available with varying levels of difficulty.
+This gives you another day to explore the national park.

-For one, there are the hot springs in Scuol.
-Depending on how sore your legs are from your National Park endeavours, a few hours in this relaxing setting might just be what you need.
+One option is the thermal bath in Scuol.
+Depending on how sore your feet are from yesterday's hike, a few hours of relaxation in the hot springs might be just what you need.

-After breakfast, leave Scuol and head to St. Moritz.
-You’ve got all day to explore this fancy mountain town today.
-St. Moritz is all about the outdoors.
-Summer and winter.
-Whether you’re into biking, hiking, stand up paddling, swimming, windsurfing, skiing, snowboarding, snowshoeing, cross-country skiing or just going for a walk, you’ll find your fix.
+After breakfast, you leave Scuol and head to St. Moritz.
+You have the whole day to explore this stylish holiday resort.
+It's all about outdoor experiences here—summer and winter alike.
+Whether it’s biking, hiking, stand-up paddling, swimming, windsurfing, skiing, snowboarding, snowshoeing, cross-country skiing, or just going for a stroll, you'll find everything your heart desires.

-Back in St. Moritz, spend the rest of the day strolling through the town or hanging out by the lake.
-It’s not as charming and mystical as other villages in the area like Samedan or La Punt.
-But it’s great for window shopping and maybe, if you’re lucky, you’ll even spot a celebrity or two.
+Back in St. Moritz, you can spend the rest of the day strolling through the town or relaxing by the lake.
+St. Moritz isn't quite as charming and mystical as some other villages in the area like Samedan or La Punt, but it's great for window shopping.
+And if you’re lucky, you might even spot a celebrity or two.

 You’ve earned it.